What Does a Failed RAID 5 Rebuild Mean?

 - ●Recovery requires careful analysis of which stripes were modified during rebuild

-Manual Stripe Size Determination via Hex Analysis
+How Do You Determine Stripe Size via Hex Analysis?

 When the RAID controller is dead or its metadata has been wiped, the stripe size must be determined from the raw disk images themselves.
 The process relies on locating file system structures that span multiple stripes and calculating the byte offset between stripe boundaries.